Saturday, August 2, 2025

 The report reinforces what we’ve been observing across the ecosystem: achieving our national EV goals will require not just policies, but scalable action, localized solutions, and an inclusive product mix—from affordable two-wheelers to urban hybrids and accessible four-wheelers.

-As we move forward, All India EV remains committed to supporting India’s clean mobility vision, facilitating stakeholder collaboration, and driving awareness that helps accelerate the EV movement across the country.
+As we move forward, India EV remains committed to supporting India’s clean mobility vision, facilitating stakeholder collaboration, and driving awareness that helps accelerate the EV movement across the country.

 LEAVE A REPLY